-Download Smart Marketing for Engineers: Build Your Foundation – an e-book that helps technical business leaders build and execute an efficient and effective marketing program where every dollar and every hour spent drives results.
+Download Getting Started with Content Marketing: Year One – an e-book that helps technical business leaders build and execute an efficient and effective marketing program where every dollar and every hour spent drives results.

 Are you the lone marketer at your technical firm?
 Read this blog post that gives you 7 Tips for the One-Person Marketing Team.

 If you're looking to level up your writing skills or get your team on the same page with a proven writing process, check out the Content Writing, Engineered course.